ionic-team/ionic-docs/docs/api/input.md

 ## Filled Inputs

 Material Design offers filled styles for an input.
-The `fill` property on the item can be set to either `"solid"` or `"outline"`.
+The `fill` property on the input can be set to either `"solid"` or `"outline"`.

 Since the `fill` styles visually defines the input container, inputs that use `fill` should not be used in `ion-item`.